jorenrui/jorenrui/README.md

 Currently a Sr. IC Product Engineer working on a ThreeJS browser-based sandbox game and a no-code database.
 I'm experienced with building products from the ground up due to working with early-stage startups.

 On the side, I'm building sutle.io, a platform for organizing resources into a directed learning path.
-I'm also building an MVP for a secret vault app idea of mine.

 Mainly uses ReactJS, TypeScript, TailwindCSS, PostreSQL, and Rails but open to learning new things.
+Currently dabbling on Unity.

 Currently at [Tonic Labs](http://toniclabs.ltd/), previously [Lyon](https://lyon.com.ph/).